Dr. Janeen Counts (Owner, DVM)

 I have been with Canyon Crossroads for longer than I can remember!
 My mother and father started the business in 1987 and I have been apart of the business since I was a baby!
 I worked up front for years and transitioned into management 3 years ago.
 I am an avid car geek and I love talking with our clients!
 I have three dogs and three cats that make sure to keep life interesting at home.

-Lynn Kegler (Front Staff)
+Lynn Kegler (Lead Receptionist)

 Lynn has been with Canyon Crossroads Animal Hospital since 2003 and loves being able to help our caring clients and their pets when they come in.
 Puppy kisses are the best part of her job.
 Lynn and her husband have been East Mountain residents for over 26 years.
 In her time away from work Lynn enjoy spending time with her kids, adorable grandson, and three dogs.
 She is an avid reader, loves nail art, and ice hockey (Go Red Wings!).